ualberta-mueller-group/MCGS/docs/development-notes.md

     - i.e. `void obuffer::write_i32(const int32_t&)`
     - TODO: How to handle floating point?
 Assume IEEE?
 - A step toward enforcing machine-independent binary files
     - Avoids endianness problems.
-The read/write methods use a fixed byte order on disk
+The read/write methods enforce a fixed byte order on disk
     - TODO: However, non fixed width integer types are still a problem...
     - In C++ it is not possible to distinguish between "C" integer types and their fixed width equivalents, i.e. `int` and `int32_t`.
 Maybe write a